 New Collections Acquired for AASJM

-Oral histories with prominent veterans of the Soviet Jewry Movement were videotaped at the AJHS:
+Oral histories with prominent veterans of the Soviet Jewry Movement and a former Prisoner of Conscience were videotaped at the AJHS:

 A collection of 416 photographs from The Archives of the American Soviet Jewry Movement is now available to be viewed online.

 The posthumous Roll of Honor of the Archives of the American Soviet Jewry Movement is dedicated to persons of all faiths that played a leadership role in the Movement.
 We honor and preserve their memories so that future generations will be familiar with their achievements.

 A reel-to-reel tape of a speech by Dr. Martin Luther King Jr. to the American Jewish Conference on Soviet Jewry in December 1966 was discovered by our project archivists this month, part of AJHS’ Archive of the American Soviet Jewry Movement, spear-headed by former AJHS Board Chairman Ken Bialkin.
 The 5-minute speech was heard, over the telephone, in 32 communities around the nation.
 The tape has been transferred to CD-ROM and AJHS hopes to make it available to scholars and the public online.

 This December marks the 25th anniversary of the culminating moment of the Soviet Jewry Movement: the March on Washington on the eve of the first Gorbachev/Reagan summit.

 Freedom 25, a cooperative initiative of numerous Jewish organizations, is using the anniversary to raise awareness about this epic tale.
 The ability of the Jewish community to unite to help free Soviet Jews holds many lessons for current and future challenges.